Bealby/Milestone-Project-2/README.md

 ### SURFACE

-The Website will have a military colour theme with the main colour cenetered around a light khaki color, `rgb(209, 200, 171, 1)`, with white borders, `rgb(255, 255, 255, 1)`, used to divide sections, photos and the Map.
+The Website will have a military colour theme with the main colour cenetered around a light khaki colour, `rgb(209, 200, 171, 1)`, with white borders, `rgb(255, 255, 255, 1)`, used to divide sections, photos and the Map.
-The text will be of a black colour, `rgb(0,0,0,1)`, that contrasts well with the khaki theme for clarity of font.
+The text will be of a black colour, `rgb(0,0,0,1)`, which contrasts well with the khaki theme for clarity of font.

 To distinguish between the sections a light green military colour will be